Life As a Music Composer or Arranger

 What Tools do Music Composers and Arrangers Use?

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Music Composers and Arrangers:

 - MakeMusic Finale

-How do I Become a Music Composer or Arranger?
+How Long Does it Take to Become a Music Composer or Arranger?

 More about our data sources and methodologies.

 |Request Info||Southern New Hampshire University You have goals.
 Southern New Hampshire University can help you get there.
 Whether you need a bachelor's degree to get into a career or want a master's degree to move up in your current career, SNHU has an online program for you.
 Find your degree from over 200 online programs.
 Learn More >|